csos95/gophervideo/README.md

 | k | play/pause |
 | j | go backward 10 seconds |
 | l | go forward 10 seconds |

+## Frequently Asked Questions<sup><sup><sup>that no one has actually asked yet</sup></sup></sup>

+### Why should I use this?

+You probably shouldn't.
+This project is not very mature and was started so I could work with GopherJS in a project

+### The Javascript file is massive!

+GopherJS compiles the Go runtime and all dependencies into pure Javascript.
+Because of this, the output files can get pretty big.
+If you use the `-m` flag on the GopherJS compiler and gzip the output, it helps a lot.